kubeshop/testkube-docs/docs/articles/test-insights.md

 With Test Insights, DevOps and QA managers can quickly answer crucial questions that impact the testing cycle and overall software quality, such as:

-- Which tests take the longest to execute, and why?
+- Which tests take the longest to execute and why?
 - Which tests have the highest failure rates?
 - How do test performance metrics vary by type of test or by the tools used?
 - How do key test execution metrics change over time?